Actifio/zfdr/README.md

 If we want to retain the same MAC address we need to set this BEFORE the OS boots up.
 We do NOT want a situation where the OS starts with a new MAC and then we set the original.
 This only makes the situation harder to resolve.

- ## Other tasks that could be automated
+## Post DR failover tasks

- In the DR side there are two major tasks post DR:
+In the DR side there are two major tasks post a DR failover:

 * Apply template/profile to each VM to start creating backups on the failover site.
   * We need to consider how to determine which template to use
   * It is recommended that if you plan to migrate the VMs, that you do this before starting backups.
   * Note that a VM can be backed up using VMware snapshots without being migrated, but this generates the following issues:
     * You may see high Backup Appliance CPU and network traffic as the data is being copied from the NFS datastore to ESX and then back to the Backup appliance.
     * If the Backup Appliance Mount is using the default performance option of **Balanced** then the first snapshot will cause the whole VM to be copied to the Backup Appliance snapshot pool.
 If the client created a small snapshot pool this can lead to a pool full condition.
     * During the VMware snapshot, the VM disk files are reported as being on the VSAN, but once the snapshot is completed they report as being on the NFS datastore.
 This is just a display bug, but is confusing.
   * Run VMware migration (Storage vMotion) to move the data off the Backup Appliance presented NFS datastore onto the client side datastores.
   * Ensure any GCE Sky Appliance is the expected model (e2-standard16).
 This is the recommended GCE Instance size for the Sky Appliance since it gives you the best possible disk and network performance.
   * The script at present offers serial and parallel migration.

-   ## Backing up your new VMs
+* Backing up your new VMs
-   After migrating your VMs to the target datastore, then you can apply policy templates to begin local backups.
+  * After migrating your VMs to the target datastore, then you can apply policy templates to begin local backups.
-   Local backups can be configured through AGM by either:
+  * Local backups can be configured through AGM by either:
     * Adding the new VMs to a logical group and protecting that group
     * Using the New Application wizard to protect all unmanaged VMs

 ## Contributing